Pratham-Chauhan/video-30sec-trimmer/README.md

-# whatsapp video 30-seconds trimmer
+# whatsapp video 30-seconds trimmer using moviepy

 Tool to trim, crop, or rotate the video in 30 sec segments for whatsapp status

 ## Usage